Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Living cells are constantly responding to their environment.

-This buildup is commonly referred to as oxidative stress.
+This imbalance is commonly referred to as oxidative stress.

 The Body's Built-In Defense System

-One of the most important protective systems studied in hydrogen research is known as the Nrf2 pathway.
+One of the most important systems studied in hydrogen research is the Nrf2 pathway.

-When cells detect stress — such as rising levels of free radicals or reactive oxygen species — Nrf2 moves into the nucleus of the cell and signals specific genes to begin producing protective enzymes.
+When cells detect stress, Nrf2 moves into the nucleus and signals specific genes to begin producing protective enzymes.

 These enzymes help the body: